-where $p_i$ and $\hat{p}_i$ denote the ground-truth and predicted occurrence probability of $i$-th AU, respectively. $w_i$ is the data balance weights, which is employed in \cite{shao2018deep}.
+where $p_i$ and $\hat{p}_i$ denote the ground-truth and predicted occurrence probability of the $i$-th AU, respectively; $w_i$ is the data balance weights used in \cite{shao2018deep}.
 Furthermore, we also minimize the loss of AU category classification $\mathcal{L}_{int}$ by integrating all AUs information, including the refined AU features and the face alignment features, which is similar to the processing of $\mathcal{L}_{au}$.

-We jointly integrate the face alignment and facial AU recognition into an end-to-end learning model.
+We jointly integrate face alignment and facial AU recognition into an end-to-end learning model.
 The face alignment loss is defined as:

 where $(x_i,y_i)$ and $(\hat{x}_i,\hat{y}_i)$ denote the ground-truth coordinate and corresponding predicted coordinate of the $i$-th facial landmark, and $d_o$ is the ground-truth inter-ocular distance for normalization \cite{shao2021jaa}.
 Finally, the joint loss of our MGRR-Net is defined as: